Mahdi03/Gimmel/Gimmel.md

 In **Gimmel**'s implementation, two copies windowed by cosine ramps are used, but there are portions of the signal where the two gains don't add up to 1 and thereby result in a lowering of the signal's volume.
 To perform more seamless windowing, more windows can be used.

 ### Phaser
-Phasing is the product of summing a signal with a copy of itself whose phase has been manipulated.
-Constructive and destructive interference produce comb-like filtering that was popularized in music of the 1960s.
+The phaser effect created by summing a signal with a copy of itself whose phase has been manipulated.
+Constructive and destructive interference produce time-variant comb filtering that was popularized in music of the 1960s.

 Phasers are traditionally implemented with all-pass filters, which have a flat amplitude response across the frequency spectrum but distort phase.
 While this phase distortion is inaudible on its own, the combination of a phase-distorted signal with the original creates the aforementioned comb filtering.
 An oscillator modulates the frequencies being filtered out, resulting in a time-variant system.